SciRooPlot/SciRooPlot/README.md

 This introduces a large verbosity of trivial code that is basically always the same.
 Generation after generation has to waste their time adapting to all the complexity and inconsistencies of the ROOT interfaces to meet their specific needs.
 Since plotting usually is not our main focus but an annoying necessity on the way to success (conveying information), in times of pressure and with many other things on the todo list we often tend to choose the lazy mans apporach every time new plots have to be created.
-Therefore lots of code is beeing copied leading to a large redundancy of basic functionality For example in all of our plotting macros many lines of code are beeing spent on stupid tasks like opening files, reading in the desired data from the directory or list substructure of the .root file and applying the plotting layout.
+Therefore lots of code is beeing copied leading to a large redundancy of basic functionality.
+For example in all of our plotting macros many lines of code are beeing spent on stupid tasks like opening files, reading in the desired data from the directory or list substructure of the .root file and applying the plotting layout.
 Usually each macro is coined to one specific use case (creating one plot).
 Knowing this every single one of us already has created levels of abstraction to reduce the verbosity in terms of functions that can at least automatize ones own particular use cases.